threeplanetssoftware/apple_cloud_notes_parser/README.md

 ## Known Bugs

 1. Google Protobuf throws errors on Windows with Ruby 2.7, likely the gem isn't updated yet.
-2. Encrypted notes are not yet decrypted (not technically a bug, but worth noting).

 ## Acknowledgements